alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 ## Unit type

-If your function doesn't return a useful value then it's return type is `Unit`. `Unit` is a type with only one value - `Unit`.
+If your function doesn't return a useful value then its return type is `Unit`. `Unit` is a type with only one value - `Unit`.

 > You don't have to declare that `Unit` is returned explicitly in your function body.